Transcendental Meditation technique: Practice

 The technique is recommended for 20 minutes twice per day.
 According to the Maharishi, "bubbles of thought are produced in a stream one after the other", and the Transcendental Meditation technique consists of experiencing a "proper thought" in its more subtle states "until its subtlest state is experienced and transcended".
-Because it is mantra based, the technique "ostensibly meets the working definition of a concentration practice"; however, the TM organisation says that "focused attention" is not prescribed, and that the "aim is a unified and open attentional stance".
+Because it is mantra-based, the technique "ostensibly meets the working definition of a concentration practice".
+The TM organisation explains that "focused attention" is not prescribed, and "the aim is a unified and open attentional stance".
 Other authors describe the technique as an easy, natural technique or process, and a "wakeful hypometabolic physiologic state".
 Practice of the technique includes a process called "unstressing" which combines "effortless relaxation with spontaneous imagery and emotion".
 TM teachers caution their students not to be alarmed by random thoughts and to "attend" to the mantra.
 Scottish chess grandmaster Jonathan Rowson has said that his TM practice gives "a feeling of serenity, energy and balance", but does not provide "any powerful insight into your own mind".
 Laura Tenant, a reporter for The Independent, said that her TM experience includes going "to a place which was neither wakefulness, sleeping or dreaming", and becoming "detached from my physical self".
 Worldwide, four to six million people over the decade 2003 to 2013 have been reported to be practitioners.